ericmermet/tse-git-worshop/readme.md

     - Push changes: `git push`
     - Pull changes: `git pull`
     - Clone a repository: `git clone`
+3. **Working with Git inside an editor or a edito** Git can be used inside a variety of IDE or editor such Matlab, Visual Studio Code, PyCharm, RStudio,...

 ## Part 3: Practice and Exercises (1h)
 1. **Practical Exercise**